graphext/lector/docs/source/quick.rst

     18446744073709551615;a;3.14;3;"The Project · Gutenberg » EBook « of Die Fürstin."
     """.encode("ISO-8859-1")

+    with open("example.csv", "wb") as fp:
+        fp.write(csv)

-The recommended way to use lector for reading this CSV would be
+The recommended way to use lector for reading this CSV (without type-inference) would be

 .. code-block:: python

-    from lector import ArrowReader
+    import lector

-    tbl = ArrowReader(io.BytesIO(csv)).read(types="string")
+    tbl = lector.read_csv("example.csv", types="string", log=True)

 which produces something like the following output::